Who's Behind Listverse?

 Officially, Osama bin Laden believed the U.S. influence in the Middle East was too great, and he eventually left his native country and began on the road that would ultimately lead to the 9/11 attacks.
 This type of action in intelligence circles is called “blowback.”
 Perhaps the fact that such actions are common enough for intelligence agencies to have a name for them should be telling in itself.

 3 9/11 and Saudi Arabia

 Although there is indeed a lot of murkiness surrounding just about every aspect of the 9/11 attacks, another “coincidence” was an apparent Saudi involvement in the attacks.
 Of course, Saudi Arabia is the bin Ladens’ home country, to boot.

 Official records state that of the 19 hijackers involved in the 9/11 incident, 15 of them were Saudi Arabian.
 Also, the alleged mastermind, Khalid Shaykh Mohammed, was free to travel in and out of the United States throughout much of 2001.
-This was in spite of alleged warnings to the Bush administration from their own intelligence services of his suspected involvement in terrorist activity.
-Further warnings were issued only weeks prior to the attacks, in August 2001, even mentioning Osama bin Laden and other Saudi sponsors.
+This was despite alleged warnings to the Bush administration from their own intelligence services of his suspected involvement in terrorist activity.
+Further warnings were issued only weeks before the attacks, in August 2001, even mentioning Osama bin Laden and other Saudi sponsors.

 2The Afghan Pipeline